 I’ve made rosemary focaccia many times using different techniques and this recipe has become one of my preferred methods.
 Check out my Easy Rosemary Focaccia recipe or my Skillet Rosemary Focaccia Bread recipe.
 Both delicious as well.

 This focaccia recipe requires you to use dough from my Artisan Bread Dough Master Recipe.
-This easy to make dough recipe is the basis for many delicious bread recipes.
+This easy-to-make dough recipe is the basis for many delicious bread recipes.
 Once you make it a few times you will be able to easily make all kinds of bread recipes.

 Rising is the process where carbon dioxide makes the dough rise and develop flavor.
 Put the dough in a lightly oiled bowl (olive oil or non-stick spray) and cover with a tea towel or plastic wrap.
 The dough should be left in a warm location until it has doubled in size.